Hero (2019 Tamil film): Box office

 The film collected ₹1.64 crore in the first weekend and ₹57.19 lakh in the second weekend in Chennai.
-The film collected ₹3.12 crore in 10 days in Chennai it was a box office bomb.
+The film collected ₹3.12 crore in 10 days in Chennai.

 Critical response

-The film received mixed reviews from critics.The Times of India rated the film 3.5 out of 5, stating that "A superhero story origin, that's also a spiritual sequel to Shankar's Gentleman".
-Behindwoods rated the film 2.5 out of 5, stating that "Hero is watchable Super-Hero drama with no inspiring moments."
-Firstpost rated the 3/5, stating that "Mithran has given a neat commercial entertainer, which also calls for a rethink of our educational policy."
+The Times of India rated the film 3.5 out of 5, stating that "A superhero story origin, that's also a spiritual sequel to Shankar's Gentleman".
+For Firstpost, Sreedhar Pillai rated the 3/5, stating that "Mithran has given a neat commercial entertainer, which also calls for a rethink of our educational policy."
 Sify rated the film 2.5 out of 5 stating that "Hero is a must watch for families this holiday season, which has a relevant message on the modern-day educational system."

 India Today rated the film 2.5 out of 5 stars, stating that "Hero had all the potential to become a proper superhero film sensible to Tamil cinema standards.
 But, the lumbering narrative (in a few portions), exaggerated scenes and illogical loopholes ruin the entire experience."
 Sudhir Srinivasan rated the film 3 out of 5 stars, stating that "Hero takes its messaging very, very seriously.
 The film is a scathing criticism of the good education system.
 It attacks colleges, pressurising parents, the spineless government, and above all, a syllabus that stifles originality and creativity, and in the words of Mahadev (Abhay Deol), "that is designed to create labourers."
 Moorthy (Arjun) says as much."
 The Indian Express rated 2 out of 5 stating that "Sivakarthikeyan's superpower is being super preachy."

-Baradwaj Rangan of Film Companion reviewed it as "The film is surprisingly understated.
+Baradwaj Rangan for Film Companion reviewed it as "The film is surprisingly understated.
 It steers clear of massy "hero" moments, and there's a lot of clear, clean thinking in the writing."
-Haricharan Pudipeddi reviewed the film as "PS Mithran's Hero is the Gentleman tribute we needed and it's a film that pretty much gets everything right."
+Haricharan Pudipeddi for Cinestaan reviewed the film as "PS Mithran's Hero is the Gentleman tribute we needed and it's a film that pretty much gets everything right."

-Legal issues
+Potential sequel

+During the film's audio launch in December 2019, the actor indicated there might be a sequel titled Hero 2.
+He said that the film could become a franchise if Hero becomes a super hit and if the director is available.
+These comments fuelled speculation early on that the film would develop into a franchise.